Woodworking, Art & CNC by Corbin Dunn

 Creating Features / Inlay

-In the Design Workspace, in the Solid environment, click Create -> Inlay / VCarve to bring up the primary command.
+In the Design Workspace, in the Solid environment, click Create -> VBit Inlay / VBit Carve to bring up the primary command.
+YOU MUST BE IN HYBRID MODE!
+It will not work in “Part” mode or “Assembly” Mode.

-- Profiles: The closed profile shapes for the inlay.
-You can select Texts, Sketches, and Profiles.
+• Profiles: The closed profile shapes for the inlay.
+You can select entire Sketches, Profiles and Text objects (Text objects currently not working!).
 The sketch entities MUST be “on or above” your Target face or body, and should all be co-planar.
 The inlay is created by projecting “down” to the shape (ie: the perpendicular normal from the Sketch’s X/Y plane).
 To create a sketch “above” a 3D design, right click on the X/Y Plane and select Offset Plane.
 Offset the plane until it is above your main 3D body, and then create a sketch at this location.
 Note that the profile and Sketch do NOT have to be in the X/Y plane, and can be on any face or in any orientation.
-Note that “Text” objects sometimes fail with “2 : InternalValidationError : face” – if that is the case, you have to explode the text (this is a Fusion Bug).
+Note: Issues / Bugs / Limitations

-- Target body (3D): Selecting an entire body will generate a 3D inlay, and toolpaths better for 3D machining.
+• Target body (3D): Selecting an entire body will generate a 3D inlay, and 3D toolpaths for complex shapes.
 Currently only one body can be selected at a time.

 Creating Toolpaths / CAM